adrienmaloba/www.diagrams.net-source/_posts/2024-02-07-configure-template-library.md

 </templates>
 ```

-**Note:** To include the default draw.io templates, start with [our template library file](https://app.diagrams.net/templates/index.xml) change the path to all of the draw.io templates to be the URLs of the raw files in the [jgraph/drawio repository](https://github.com/jgraph/drawio).
+**Note:** To include the default draw.io templates, start with [our template library file](https://app.diagrams.net/templates/index.xml) change the path to all of the draw.io templates to be the URLs of the raw files in the [drawio repository](https://github.com/jgraph/drawio).

 For example, the basic class diagram template ``basic/classes.xml`` needs to be: <br />``https://raw.githubusercontent.com/jgraph/drawio/dev/src/main/webapp/templates/basic/classes.xml``.